Missile Strike On Residential Area Of Azerbaijani City Kills Six In Latest Fighting Over Nagorno-Karabakh

-A missile strike in the early hours of October 17 hit a residential area in Ganja, Azerbaijan’s second largest city, killing six people and demolishing at least one building while people inside were sleeping.
+A missile strike in the early hours of October 17 hit a residential area in Ganca, Azerbaijan’s second-largest city, killing six people and demolishing at least one building while people inside were sleeping.

 Emergency services joined residents at the scene trying to pull survivors out of the rubble, RFE/RL’s Azerbaijani Service reported.
 The homes of at least 20 families were affected.